berkesayin/app-deployment-k8s/README.md

 ### Deploy MongoDB Database <a name="deploy-mongo"></a>

+A `Kubernetes deployment` provides a means of changing or modifying the state of a pod, which may be one or more containers that are running, or a group of duplicate pods, known as ReplicaSets.
+Using a deployment allows you to easily keep a group of identical pods running with a common configuration.
+Once you have defined and deployed your `deployment` Kubernetes will then work to make sure all pods managed by the deployment meet whatever requirements you have set.

 ### Deploy Web App Backend <a name="deploy-be"></a>

 ### Deploy Web App Frontend <a name="deploy-fe"></a>